minlp-toolbox/minlp-algorithms/README.md

 | mip | Solve the given MILP/MIQP |  | (x) |

 #### Warm starting
-It is possible to warm start every solver with the solution of another one by concatenating with a `+` the desired solvers when executing `python3 minlp_algorithms`.
+It is possible to warm start every solver with the solution of another one by concatenating with a `+` the desired solvers when executing `python3 camino`.
 For instance, to use the solution of the feasibility pump as a warm start to sequential Benders-based MIQP, execute the following:
 ```
-python3 minlp_algorithms run fp+s-b-miqp <problem>
+python3 camino run fp+s-b-miqp <problem>

 ```